 Do these vested interests renew the call for Greater Bangladesh by opposing NRC, CAB

-New Delhi, Dec 20: The Opposition has gone from Citizenship (Amendment) Bill and has not only staged protests, but also damaged public property.
+New Delhi, Dec 20: The Opposition has gone from Citizenship (Amendment) Bill and has not only staged protests but also damaged public property.
 In plain words, the Citizenship law aims at giving citizenship to those religiously persecuted and the NRC aims at identifying the illegal migrants who have now for years stolen the rights of the genuine Indian.

-There are nearly 2 crore illegal immigrants from Bangladesh and now Myanmar staying in India.
+There are nearly 2 crores, illegal immigrants, from Bangladesh and now Myanmar staying in India.

-In 2004, the the then minister of state for home, Sriprakash Jaiswal had said that there were around 12 million such people living in 17 states and union territories as on December 31 2001.
+In 2004, the then minister of state for home, Sriprakash Jaiswal had said that there were around 12 million such people living in 17 states and union territories as on December 31, 2001.
 He had said that Assam accounted for 50 lakh and West Bengal 57 lakh Bangladeshi immigrants living illegally.

 No stay by SC on implementation of amended Citizenship Act, all 59 pleas to be heard on Jan 22

 There was a furore created following which Jaiswal withdrew his reply and said that the figure was based on hearsay.
-However the BJP government informed the Rajya Sabha that as per the available information there are 20 million such persons living illegally in India.
+However, the BJP government informed the Rajya Sabha that as per the available information there are 20 million such persons living illegally in India.

 They are not immigrants, they are criminals:

-Back in 2012, the Intelligence Bureau had reported that the issue was catching up like wild fire in the states of West Bengal, Kerala, Telangana (then AP) and Karnataka.
+Back in 2012, the Intelligence Bureau had reported that the issue was catching up like wildfire in the states of West Bengal, Kerala, Telangana (then AP) and Karnataka.
 The report stated that there are all sorts of people.
 Many are here in search of a livelihood, but then there are many who indulge in illegal activities such as smuggling as drugs and sometimes arms.
 They come into the country through West Bengal and gradually move into other parts of the country.
 While touts and middlemen help them with documents, there are others who take advantage of their poor living conditions and lure them with money in order to carry out illegal activities.

 Officials point out that there is a need to deal with this issue with an iron fist.
-In this context we must take a look at what former Pakistan Prime Minister, Zulfikar Ali Bhutto had said in his book.
+In this context, we must take a look at what former Pakistan Prime Minister, Zulfikar Ali Bhutto had said in his book.
 He had said, "it would be wrong to think that Kashmir is the only dispute that divides India and Pakistan, though undoubtedly the most significant.
 One at least is nearly as important as the Kashmir dispute, that of Assam and some districts of India adjacent to East Pakistan.
 To these Pakistan has very good claims."

 Mamata's referendum remark over citizenship law an insult to Parliament: Smriti Irani